ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

 about_authors: ["cseeger"]
 ---

-## Implementing the backend
+In the previous post [How to easily manage SSH keys](/blog/tech-stories/how-to-easily-manage-ssh-keys/) we discussed how to manage SSH keys.

-In the last part we created our information storage.
-Now its time to implement the backend.
+Now it's time to implement the backend.

-You may read my other blogposts and recognized that im a big fan of [Golang](https://golang.org/){:target="_blank"} and both the API and frontend is written in it.
+If you've read my other blog posts, you know I'm a big fan of [Golang](https://golang.org/){:target="_blank"}.
+So it's no a surprise that both, the API and the frontend are written in Golang.
-Also i've written and maintain a [client library impementation](https://github.com/cseeger-epages/i-doit-go-api){:target="_blank"} for i-doit in golang.
+I've also written and do maintain a Golang [client library impementation](https://github.com/cseeger-epages/i-doit-go-api){:target="_blank"} for i-doit.

-For writting REST APIs in golang there are quite some good tutorials on the internet and there are also some good frameworks.
+There are some good tutorials and frameworks on the internet for writing REST APIs in Golang.
-But i've written my own from scratch which you can find [here](https://github.com/cseeger-epages/restfool-go){:target="_blank"}.
+But I've written my own from scratch which you can find [here](https://github.com/cseeger-epages/restfool-go){:target="_blank"}.
 There are also some simple examples for implementing handler and path routing stuff in the [examples section](https://github.com/cseeger-epages/restfool-go/tree/master/examples){:target="_blank"}.

-So we can concentrate on the CMDB specific parts.
+Let's concentrate on the CMDB-specific parts.
 Also the nessesary information should be provided by the user using HTTP POST as data payload.

-To not mess with authentication we use the authentication of the i-doit API and just pass username and password through (or create a token).
+To not mess with authentication we use the authentication of the i-doit API, and just pass username and password through (or create a token).
-We now need to get the user id and the following simple trick helps us here:
+We now need to get the user id.
+The following simple trick helps us here:

 ```
   a, err := goidoit.NewLogin(URL, APIKEY, USERNAME, PASSWORD)